songgthu/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Class name is not specified.
+User did not specify the class.

     * 1a1.
-EduTrack informs user that class name is empty.
+EduTrack informs user that class name is not specified in request.

       Use case ends.